jns300/PageLayout/README.md

 # PageLayout
 App generates number of pages for a document.
-The numbers allow to print the document as as brochure.
+The numbers allow to print the document as a brochure.